damianhakert/damianhakert.github.io/source/handbook/product/technical-writing/community-writers/terms-and-conditions/index.html.md

 - Once in a merge request, the ownership of that content is GitLab's, therefore, the author **cannot** publish that content somewhere else.
-- Once the article gets published by GitLab, the author is welcome to reproduce the content in their own blog, or somewhere else, as long as they provide attribution to GitLab:
+- Once the article gets published, it's licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), which means, the author is welcome to reproduce the content totally or partially, on their own blog or somewhere else, as long as they provide attribution to GitLab:

     ```
     This article was [originally published](link-to-article) by [GitLab](https://about.gitlab.com).
     ```

-- The content can be also partially reproduced, as long as given attribution to GitLab and linked directly to the original article.

 **Note:** Once the content is published, GitLab reserves the right to change, rewrite, update, and remove the content totally, at GitLab's will.